Landlord and tenant responsibilities for repairs

 sinks, baths, toilets, pipes and drains

-- the structure and exterior of the building, including walls, stairs and bannisters, roof, external doors and windows
+the structure and exterior of your home, including walls, stairs and bannisters, roof, external doors and windows

 Your landlord should also redecorate if needed once the problem is fixed.

 Your landlord is always responsible for these repairs even if your tenancy agreement says something different.